Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Sepsis is your body’s extreme reaction to an infection.
-When you have an infection, your immune system works to try to fight it.
-But sometimes your immune system stops fighting the infection and starts damaging your normal tissues and organs, leading to widespread inflammation throughout your body.
+When you have an infection, your immune system normally tries to fight it.
+But sometimes, your immune system overreacts.
+It starts damaging healthy tissues and organs by mistake.
+This can cause widespread inflammation throughout your body.

 Advertisement